harsh1123/SharePoint-Downloader/Sharepointsub/README.md

 - Ensure your application has the correct permissions in Azure AD
 - Verify that your SharePoint site URL is correct
 - Make sure your client ID and secret are valid
+- If sync is not working correctly, try using `reset_and_run.bat` to start fresh
+- For authentication issues, check the `.env` file to ensure credentials are correct

 ## Security Notes